gpiozero/gpiozero/docs/api_pins.rst

 .. warning::

-    The astute and mischievous reader may note that it is possible to mix strictly local pin implementations, e.g. using ``RPiGPIOPin`` for one pin, and ``NativePin`` for another.
+    The astute and mischievous reader may note that it is possible to mix factories, e.g. using ``RPiGPIOFactory`` for one pin, and ``NativeFactory`` for another.
 This is unsupported, and if it results in your script crashing, your components failing, or your Raspberry Pi turning into an actual raspberry pie, you have only yourself to blame.

     Sensible uses of multiple pin factories are given in :doc:`remote_gpio`.